Colorado District 8: Yadira Caraveo

 Endorsements: Emily’s List, League of Conservation Voters, and NARAL.

-The Odds: The Cook Political Report and Sabato’s Crystal Ball both rate the race as a toss-up, while Inside Elections rates it as tilting Democratic.
+The odds: The Cook Political Report and Sabato’s Crystal Ball both rate the race as a toss-up, while Inside Elections rates it as tilting Democratic.
+Sykes has much more cash on hand than Coughlin.
+A July poll gave Sykes a 4% lead.

 Donations by check can be written to Emilia Sykes for Congress and mailed to: